MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

     }
     ```

-## Creating a Visual Element for the Adornment
+## Create a visual element for the adornment
- You must also define a visual element for your adornment.
+ Define a visual element for your adornment.
 For this walkthrough, define a control that inherits from the Windows Presentation Foundation (WPF) class <xref:System.Windows.Controls.Canvas>.

 1. Create a class in the CommentAdornmentTest project, and name it `CommentBlock`.